Pitch Bend & Aftertouch

 Pitch bending and aftertouch both work the same way, through automation, by right clicking the MIDI track's header > Automation > Bender (or Pressure) > the channel to bend.

-Using the Draw tool, as for all the automation, allows to create a gradual change from one drawn point to another.
-A line in the center produces no change to the pitch, while a line above the center will bend the pitch to a higher note (up to 4 semitones) and a line going under the middle will bend the pitch to a lower note.
+Using the Draw tool, as for all the automations, allows to create a gradual change from one drawn point to another.
+A line in the center produces no change to the pitch, while a line above the center will bend the pitch to a higher note and a line going under the middle will bend the pitch to a lower note.

 Aftertouch works very similarly, though the values are between 0 and 127.
 It should be noted that aftertouch differs from velocity, as aftertouch allows to slightly change the timbre or create a vibrato, while the velocity sets the power with which the note is played (e.g. on a keyboard, the key is hit).